vtex/vtex-courses/courses/service-course/07_graphql-implementation/en.md

-# GraphQL: Retrieving data from Masterdata
+# GraphQL: Retrieving data from Master Data

 ## Introduction

 Now that we have updated the products count, we need to retrieve the _top n_ most viewed products.
-We can, then, use Masterdata to retrieve the product page view data and sort by the _count_ field.
+We can, then, use Maste Ddata to retrieve the product page view data and sort by the _count_ field.
 We can also limit the length of retrieved products, creating a customized size rank of most visited products.

 ## GraphQL

-To get these product page views, we will use [GraphQL](https://graphql.org/), the technology used by VTEX IO for data fetching, to implement a query to Masterdata.
+To get these product page views, we will use [GraphQL](https://graphql.org/), the technology used by VTEX IO for data fetching, to implement a query to Master Data.
 GraphQL allows us to implement queries in a simple and easy way, specifying the data you want to retrieve.
 This makes your API reliable, since GraphQL controls the data fetched instead of the server itself.

 **It's also the only possible way to create an interface between services and front end applications.**